Aider-AI/aider/docs/unified-diffs.md

 are the one being asked to specify code edits.
 Would you want to hand type a properly escaped json data structure to invoke surgical insert, delete, replace operations on specific code line numbers?
-How would you feel about any mistake causing all your work to be discarded?
+Do you want to use a brittle format, where any mistake causes and error and all your work to be discarded?

 GPT is quantitatively better at code editing when you reduce the burden of formatting edits by using a familiar, simple, high level